pymae/pymae.github.io/sample.md

 The particulars of the hows and whys of orbital mechanics are beyond the scope of this book; however, this paragraph will serve as a crash course in orbital mechanics.
 A satellite’s orbit around a body (we will use Earth in this chapter) can be described and calculated based on the following parameters:

-* **Semi-Major and Semi-Minor Axes (a)**: These are the largest and smallest radii measured from the body being orbited to the closest and farthest points in the orbit.
+* **Semi-Major and Semi-Minor Axes (a)**: These are the largest and smallest radii measured from the body being orbited to the farthest and closest points in the orbit, respectively.
 Typically, only the semi-major axis is used as a parameter.
-For a circular orbit, the semi-major and semi-minor axes are equal, and we call it a radius.
+For a circular orbit, the semi-major and semi-minor axes are equal, and we call it the radius.

 *	**Eccentricity (e)**: This is a description of the shape of the orbit.
 An eccentricity of 0 means the orbit is perfectly circular; an eccentricity between 0 and 1 is an elliptical orbit.
 For example, an elliptical orbit with eccentricity = 0.50 means that the semi-major axis is twice as large as the semi-minor axis.
 An eccentricity of 1 is a parabolic orbit, which means that the satellite will slingshot around Earth once and will not return.
 An eccentricity greater than 1 is a hyperbolic orbit.